Young startups need to grow 30% year over year or they’ll die, while large corporations are happy with 5% annual growth.

 Quick note, as of February 2015 is seems Jooicer is down or is having trouble.
 The link to the site does not work.
 We are unsure if the company will come back live or not.

 Jooicer is nifty little tool we just recently started playing around with, it lets you automate your social media strategy for Twitter by creating ‘custom recipes’.
 You choose which actions you want to automate, for example: unfollow non followers in 7 day, follow everyone with this hashtag in their bio, etc. You can compose reports and analyze the results.
 It’s pretty straight forward.
 Recipes can be shared with others and you use theirs as well.
-Here are just some recipes you can create with the service.
 It’s pretty dope.

 Pricing: Free for Now